 Since admitted students will take placement exams in foreign language, candidates should continue in advanced foreign language courses during their final year in high school even if they have already met the minimum requirements.

 Placement in courses during students’ first semester at the University will be based on their performance on placement tests.
 Students may also receive credit for University courses based on dual-enrollment courses taken during high school.
 Although the student will take placement exams in some subjects at the University before the first semester begins, it is to the student’s advantage to take placement tests in high school, especially those accepted by the University for placement purposes.
 For mathematics placement, the Department of Mathematics strongly recommends that enrolling students arrange to take the Mathematics 2 SAT Subject Test; although this test is not required for admission, many majors at Carolina require a quantitative reasoning course for which a mathematics placement score is necessary.
 Foreign language placement may be based on University placement exams, SAT Subject Tests, or College Board Advanced Placement tests.
-English placement is based on the College Board Advanced Placement tests, as well as on ACT scores and scores on the writing section of the SAT Reasoning Test.
+For English placement, students are required to take either English 105 at the University, or present an equivalent transferable course from another college or university.
 Students also are encouraged to take standardized tests that are recognized for placement in other subject areas.

 Dual Enrollment for High School Students

 All courses attempted at UNC–Chapel Hill, including but not limited to summer session courses and dual-enrollment courses attempted while a student is still in secondary school, will be included in the UNC grade point average.

 The University recognizes, for placement and degree credit, satisfactory scores on the College Board Advanced Placement, International Baccalaureate, and certain SAT Subject Tests.
 For more information, please visit www.admissions.unc.edu.